microsoft/java-on-aca-with-ai/quarkus-micronaut/03-build-a-micronaut-microservice-using-mysql/README.md

 otel.traces.exporter=otlp
 ```

-For database connection configuration, we will create secrets and reference them in environment variables later.
+For database connection configuration, we will create secrets and reference them in environment variables when deploying the application on Azure Container Apps later.

 ### Automatic telemetry data capture with OpenTelemetry Java agent